-Registration and call for abstracts is open for the 17th annual Mat-Su Salmon Science and Conservation Symposium in Palmer, Alaska!
+The 17th annual Mat-Su Salmon Science and Conservation Symposium is 9am to 4:15pm, November 18th and 19th at the Palmer Depot, 610 S. Valley Way, in Palmer, Alaska!
 The Symposium is a forum to share the latest scientific research, restoration and conservation efforts related to salmon and their habitat in Matanuska-Susitna basin.
 It is also an opportunity to discuss challenges, new ideas, and network with a broad range of attendees.
 We hope you will join us!
+Read Agenda here!

 This year’s Symposium theme is Making the invisible, visible: Unravelling freshwater mysteries through science and storytelling, and we have four keynote presenters who will highlight different aspects of this theme!